 That's why your best choice will be an RTU that meets your present requirements and will expand to meet your future needs.
 Looking for a vendor that is willing to work to deliver you a perfect solution is also key.

-When planning your remote monitoring system, remember that your RTU should communicate with your equipment via Modbus, extract alarm data, and then report this information in the way you need.
+When planning your network fault management system, remember that your RTU should communicate with your equipment via Modbus, extract alarm data, and then report this information in the way you need.
 Your RTU must be able to send you a text or an email, report to your SNMP manager, or send you notifications through whatever method that works best for you.

 The NetGuardian 480